deepthapliyal/Calculator/README.md

-# mGetting Started with the Repository
+# Getting Started with the Repository
 This repository contains the source code for a web Calculator application .
 To get started, follow these steps:

 ## Clone the Repository